qingkaikong/blog/2017_22_searching_in_gmail/README.md

 ### Combining operators

-By default, Gmail combine with multiple operator with and 'AND', for example, the above one is finding the emails after 2011/08/22 AND 2011/08/31.
+By default, Gmail combines with multiple operators with 'AND', for example, the above one is finding the emails after 2011/08/22 AND 2011/08/31.
 But there are more options:

 * Search exact phrase